Top 8 things not to do when travelling abroad

 2. Don't rely on withdrawing cash in small towns abroad

-Among the top things not to do when travelling abroad, is to wait till you get to a beautiful remote island and then think about getting some cash from an ATM.
-ATMs abroad in small towns are known to run out of cash quickly.
-Even worse, they have little cash compared to big cities and withdrawal limits are small.
-In small towns abroad, you may also only find 1 or 2 ATMs and not always have choices of fee-free ATMs or low-fee ATMs.
 So if you’re going to travel to small towns in a foreign country, you’re better off withdrawing cash in advance from a bigger city, where you can find a wider choice of ATMs and also have higher chance of ATMs having enough cash as you may need.

 You can use ATM Fee Saver mobile app to help you find fee-free and low-fee ATMs abroad.